sheardd/mvinstallationreadme/installationreadme-client.md

 These URLs must match exactly the URLs you added to <SITE>.yml previously.
 Exit with Ctrl + X and save the changes as before.

-When the repository has finished downloading, sign out of the virtual machine with Ctrl + D, and enter the command 'vagrant provision' for the changes to take effect.
-Note that if you wish to make any changes to your <SITE>.yml file later, such as changing the URLs or <REPO>, you will need to update /etc/hosts and run 'vagrant provision' again to register the changes.

 You should now be able to visit any of the three <SITE> URLs in your browser, and see the first stage of the WordPress setup.
 If so, you are now ready to